sqw0418/FordMotor_SupplyChainAnalytics/README.md

 # FordMotor_SupplyChainAnalytics

+The files which start with with MktLiquidity are about my recent project at Huaxia Bank, including a phase report, poster and code sample.

 The file CodeSample_ShuqiW contains a practice project where the data and competition details can be found on Kaggle using the following link: https://www.kaggle.com/competitions/rsna-breast-cancer-detection/overview